hushenwei2000/rvv-atg/README.md

 - Supported instruction and type can be seen in `cgfs/<type>/<instruction>.yaml`
 - vlen VLEN       Vector Register Length: 32, 64, 128(default), 256, 512, 1024
 - vsew VSEW       Selected Element Width: 8, 16, 32(default), 64
+- Other options seen in `python run.py -h`
 ### Generate All Tests

 ```